What We're Doing

 Speed Safety Camera Program

-In 2023, the CTDOT rolled out a one-year pilot program aimed at reducing speeding, crashes, injuries and fatalities in work zones.
-The program used speed safety cameras to capture information about vehicles that speed through select work zones.
-The registered owners of vehicles caught speeding were issued warnings or citations by mail.
+CTDOT rolled out an automated work zone speed control program aimed at reducing speeding, crashes, injuries and fatalities in work zones.
+The program uses speed safety cameras to capture information about vehicles that speed through select work zones.
+The registered owners of vehicles caught speeding are issued warnings or citations by mail.
+A permanent work zone speed camera program called Know the Zone launched in Summer 2026.

 Projects/Initiatives